CISecurity/CCPA-Docs/docs/User Guide - Assessor.md

 2. **The CIS-CAT application may be executed from a command prompt/terminal navigated to any directory on the executing host.
 As such, any file references made in command-line options may utilize either absolute or relative paths.
 Relative paths will be parsed from the application's "base" directory, which is set on application start-up to be the directory containing the `Assessor-CLI.jar` file.**

 ## Command Line Options
-CIS-CAT Pro Assessor CLI can perform a variety of functions related to both benchmark and vulnerability assessments.
-The myriad command-line options allow for combined usage to initiate these functions.
+CIS-CAT Pro Assessor CLI performs functions associated with benchmark configuration assessments.
+See below for more description on the available options.

 #### Basic Options